Ibrahim7333/Voice-AI-Patient-Registration-System/README.md

 ## How to Test the System

-You can test the Voice AI Patient Registration System using any of the three methods below.
+You can test the Voice AI Patient Registration System using the steps below.

 1. Dial the provisioned Vapi phone number: **`+1 (563) 279-1205`**
-2. **Test Scenario A — New Patient Intake:**
+2a. **Test Scenario A — New Patient Intake:**
    * Provide a new phone number when prompted.
    * Complete the voice intake (Name, Date of Birth, Address, Sex).
    * Confirm details when prompted to trigger the `createPatient` API call and persist the record to MongoDB.
-3. **Test Scenario B — Profile Lookup & Partial Update:**
+2b. **Test Scenario B — Profile Lookup & Partial Update:**
    * Call back using the same phone number or state the previously registered number.
    * The assistant executes `getPatientByPhone`, detects the active record, and confirms your profile.
    * Request an update to a single field (e.g., *"Change my last name to Smith"*).